changeworld/azure-docs.pl-pl/articles/container-registry/container-registry-tutorial-base-image-update.md

 ## <a name="base-images"></a>Obrazy podstawowe

 Pliki Dockerfile definiujące większość obrazów kontenera określają obraz nadrzędny, na którym się one opierają.
 Jest on często określany jako *obraz podstawowy*.
-Obrazy podstawowe zwykle zawierają system operacyjny, na przykład [Alpine Linux][base-alpine] lub [Windows nano Server][base-windows], na którym są stosowane reszte warstw kontenera.
-Mogą również obejmować struktury aplikacji, takie jak [Node. js][base-node] lub [.NET Core][base-dotnet].
+Base images typically contain the operating system, for example [Alpine Linux][base-alpine] or [Windows Nano Server][base-windows], on which the rest of the container's layers are applied.
+They might also include application frameworks such as [Node.js][base-node] or [.NET Core][base-dotnet].

 ### <a name="base-image-updates"></a>Aktualizacje obrazu podstawowego